 The Transitions program is geared towards foster, adopted, guardianship and kinship older youth who in their senior year of high school.
 The program is designed to help youth complete high school, improve life skills, and pursue milestones with the help of a one-on-one mentor.
-The program makes for a successful transition into adulthood.Contact the Transitions Coordinator
+The program makes for a successful transition into adulthood.Register: 2018 Life Skills Retreat

 The Youth Speak Out Team is a specialized CMFCAA program for older youth.
 The youth on the team travel statewide and nationwide, learning how to effectively tell their story, advocate for change, speak on panels and work directly with legislators.
 Typically the youth on the team have worked with CMFCAA in the past through the Transitions Program or other older youth services.